-3. Gullfoss Waterfall
+Stop 5.
+Gullfoss Waterfall

-They say that Gullfoss Waterfall is the A-List star and the crown jewel of the Golden Circle.
-After all, this is how the Golden Circle got its name (Gullfoss = Golden Waterfall).
-And when visiting, it’s so easy to see why Gullfoss is so special.
+They say that Gullfoss is the A-List star and the crown jewel of the Golden Circle.
+After all, this is how the Golden Circle got its name (Gullfoss = “Golden Falls”).
+And when visiting, it’s easy to see why Gullfoss is so special.

 From every viewpoint available to you here, you will think or exclaim aloud the word: “Wow!”
-It’s really quite difficult to put into words just how incredible Gullfoss is, but I’ll do my best.
+It’s really quite difficult to put into words just how incredible Gullfoss is but I’ll do my best.

 NB: Entry to Gullfoss is completely free – you don’t even have to pay for parking!